A delicate erect ground fern, growing from a rhizome, forming erect fronds to about 20 cm long.

 It could be grown in pots indoors and would lend to rainforest and moist shady gardens.

 May suffer from scale if grown indoors.
-Would be frost tolerant.
+Likely frost tolerant, although this might be aligned to where plants are from.

 Propagation is from plant division or by spores.